 CLOSE SEARCH

-The rules of intestacy could mean that the person you wish to inherit your assets may not be who you intended.
+The rules do not take into account the deceased's relationships, wishes, or informal promises which could mean that the person you wish to inherit your assets may not be who you intended.
 This could leave issues for your loved ones and make your estate susceptible to a claim from a disappointed beneficiary, especially if you live with your partner and you are not married or in a civil partnership.

-However, if you are married/in a civil partnership and you have children, the rules differ.
-Here the first £270,000 and all personal chattels will pass to your spouse/civil partner, the remaining estate will be split into two equal shares, one share to your spouse/civil partner and the remaining share will be split equally between your children.
+Married/in a civil partnership and have children - here the first £270,000 and all personal chattels will pass to your spouse/civil partner, the remaining estate will be split into two equal shares, one share to your spouse/civil partner and the remaining share will be split equally between your children.
 It must be noted that any joint assets would automatically pass to the surviving asset holder and would not be accounted for in the above calculation.

 Ellie Jaggard is a solicitor who deals Wills, Probate and Lasting Power of Attorneys and can be contacted directly by email by clicking the 'contact us' should you require any further information.
 Please click here to read more about our Wills, Trusts and Probate services.